ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React2Shell: How One Flaw Unleashed a Global Storm of Spies, Miners, and Malware - <a href="https://meetcyber.net/react2shell-how-one-flaw-unleashed-a-global-storm-of-spies-miners-and-malware-2c21f8a57569?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Catching Error: A Better Way to Handle JavaScript Failures - <a href="https://medium.com/@rivayudha/stop-catching-error-a-better-way-to-handle-javascript-failures-0accc50357ff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Security`**
+✍️ **posted by `Riva Yudha`**

-<blockquote>The Perfect Digital Storm
+<blockquote>Let’s be honest.
+When you are rushing to meet a deadline, error handling is often the first thing thrown overboard.
+We wrap a volatile…
-Continue reading on MeetCyber »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js Layouts and Nested Routes — A Simplified Guide - <a href="https://javascript.plainenglish.io/next-js-layouts-and-nested-routes-a-simplified-guide-d6577f9f42b2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+API Routes in Next.js — Build a Backend Without Express - <a href="https://javascript.plainenglish.io/api-routes-in-next-js-build-a-backend-without-express-0b1efeff5092?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>“Once you understand layouts and nested routes, your Next.js app structure finally makes sense.” 😌
+<blockquote>“You don’t always need Express to build a backend — Next.js already has one.”
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3. ️ Image Optimization in Next.js — How and Why It Works - <a href="https://javascript.plainenglish.io/%EF%B8%8F-image-optimization-in-next-js-how-and-why-it-works-258d81ae4b92?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ️ Dynamic Routes vs Catch-All Routes in Next.js — What’s the Difference? - <a href="https://medium.com/codetodeploy/%EF%B8%8F-dynamic-routes-vs-catch-all-routes-in-next-js-whats-the-difference-13edeebd4453?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>“A slow website is often just… unoptimized images.” 😅
+<blockquote>“If routing feels confusing, it’s not you — it’s just poorly explained.” 😄
+ Let’s fix that today.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-How to Hire React Developers for Your Enterprise: All You Need to Know - <a href="https://medium.com/@bde_31397/how-to-hire-react-developers-for-your-enterprise-all-you-need-to-know-3b866a1514bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Don’t Use DRY (Don’t Repeat Yourself) Anymore - <a href="https://medium.com/@dhruvshekhar12/why-i-dont-use-dry-don-t-repeat-yourself-anymore-4add00ac076b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Declone Labs`**
+✍️ **posted by `Shekhar Dhruv`**

-<blockquote>Market Trends And Industry Insights Conclusion
+<blockquote>The high cost of premature optimization and the case for WET(Write Everything Twice) code.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building OsirisTV #4 — Implementing the Home Screen with Grid Navigation - <a href="https://medium.com/@thanhcongns2212/building-osiristv-4-implementing-the-home-screen-with-grid-navigation-6f5f906b2581?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using ../../../../ in Vite: Clean Up Your Imports with Absolute Paths - <a href="https://blog.devgenius.io/stop-using-in-vite-clean-up-your-imports-with-absolute-paths-7908d4561bda?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thanhcongns`**
+✍️ **posted by `Mahabub Hossain`**

-<blockquote>When users open a SmartTV app, you have less than 5 seconds to earn their attention.
+<blockquote>If you’re working on a Vite + React + TypeScript project, you’ve probably written imports like this:
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building Micro-Frontends with Next.js (Without Regretting It Later) - <a href="https://medium.com/@prasanth.radhakrishnan_39911/building-micro-frontends-with-next-js-without-regretting-it-later-c645b99454d5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 UI Libraries to Build Stunning Interfaces Faster - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-4c9431b97a8b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasanth Radhakrishnan`**
+✍️ **posted by `Amir`**

-<blockquote>Micro-frontends are one of those ideas that sound amazing at first glance.
+<blockquote>Choosing the right UI library can save you hundreds of hours.
+Here’s my breakdown of the top 5 contenders to consider for your next…
 Continue reading on Medium »</blockquote>

 <h3>2.
+From Panic to Pro: Adding Multi-Language Support to Your Next.js App - <a href="https://medium.com/@noorwaverly/from-panic-to-pro-adding-multi-language-support-to-your-next-js-app-5dbfa9341b2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by ` Noor Waverly`**

+<blockquote>Suddenly, your boss walks in.
+Continue reading on Medium »</blockquote>

+<h3>3.
+One Artwork, Seven Questions: Exploring the Art Institute API and Gemini - <a href="https://medium.com/@garciadiazjaime/one-artwork-seven-questions-exploring-the-art-institute-api-and-gemini-dddf411f48f3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaime Garcia Diaz`**

+<blockquote>New year, new project.
+As a fan of the Art Institute of Chicago, I just realized they have a public RESTful API and decided to build a…
+Continue reading on Medium »</blockquote>

-Next.js API Series (Part-6): Connecting a Database to Next.js APIs (MongoDB Example) - <a href="https://javascript.plainenglish.io/next-js-api-series-part-6-connecting-a-database-to-next-js-apis-mongodb-example-e867f06bb57f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Next.js API Series (Part-7): Data Validation & Error Handling in Next.js APIs - <a href="https://medium.com/codetodeploy/next-js-api-series-part-7-data-validation-error-handling-in-next-js-apis-267edf301d33?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>Until now in this Next.js API Series, we’ve learned how to:
+<blockquote>Until now in this Next.js API Series, we’ve focused on building APIs that work.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3. #40: The Next.js and React.js Weekly Newsletter (31 Dec 2025) - <a href="https://medium.com/nextjs/40-the-next-js-and-react-js-weekly-newsletter-31-dec-2025-2b6b90889272?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajdeep Singh`**

-<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Nextjs »</blockquote>

-<h3>4. ⚡ Next.js 15 & The Future of Full-Stack React: Deep Dive into Advanced Concepts - <a href="https://medium.com/@beenakumawat002/next-js-15-the-future-of-full-stack-react-deep-dive-into-advanced-concepts-fce899cc257b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elizabeth ✨`**

-<blockquote>Next.js has evolved from a simple SSR framework into the full-stack backbone of the modern web.
+But in real applications, working is not enough.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>5.
-Get your PWA done for NextJS 16 app without hassle - <a href="https://medium.com/@navindu.social/get-your-pwa-done-for-nextjs-16-app-without-hassle-9b3758186254?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Custom Domain Management with Vercel API: The Good, The Bad, and The DNS Propagation - <a href="https://abderahmanetoumi.medium.com/building-custom-domain-management-with-vercel-api-the-good-the-bad-and-the-dns-propagation-4e896a96d663?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Navindu Sachintha`**
+✍️ **posted by `Abderahmane Toumi`**

-<blockquote>In a production situation you will how irritating it to use a deprecated node module.
-So, when we looked into making PWA (Progressive Web…
+<blockquote>When I started building WikiBeem, custom domains seemed straightforward.
+Just add a domain to Vercel, show the user some DNS records, and…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Breaking the Build: A Production-Ready Guide to Husky and Git Hooks - <a href="https://medium.com/@boluwatifeajose/stop-breaking-the-build-a-production-ready-guide-to-husky-and-git-hooks-373054f57d2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js CVE-2025–29927 Overview of Next.js and the Recent Vulnerability - <a href="https://mainekhacker.medium.com/next-js-cve-2025-29927-overview-of-next-js-and-the-recent-vulnerability-2a4b701df142?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Boluwatife Ajose`**
+✍️ **posted by `Mainekhacker`**

-<blockquote>As a self-taught developer, I often encountered situations where my commits or pull requests (PRs) broke the application, even though…
+<blockquote>Exploring an authorization bypass vulnerability in Next.js
 Continue reading on Medium »</blockquote>

 <h3>7.
+NextBlock 2026: The Year of the Ecosystem (Phase 3 Roadmap) - <a href="https://medium.com/@nextblockcms/nextblock-2026-the-year-of-the-ecosystem-phase-3-roadmap-e9669b77eff7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NextBlock CMS`**

+<blockquote>Moving from “Building a CMS” to “Building a Community”.
+Continue reading on Medium »</blockquote>

-Next.js Layouts and Nested Routes — A Simplified Guide - <a href="https://javascript.plainenglish.io/next-js-layouts-and-nested-routes-a-simplified-guide-d6577f9f42b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+API Routes in Next.js — Build a Backend Without Express - <a href="https://javascript.plainenglish.io/api-routes-in-next-js-build-a-backend-without-express-0b1efeff5092?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>“Once you understand layouts and nested routes, your Next.js app structure finally makes sense.” 😌
+<blockquote>“You don’t always need Express to build a backend — Next.js already has one.”
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8. ️ Image Optimization in Next.js — How and Why It Works - <a href="https://javascript.plainenglish.io/%EF%B8%8F-image-optimization-in-next-js-how-and-why-it-works-258d81ae4b92?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9. ️ Dynamic Routes vs Catch-All Routes in Next.js — What’s the Difference? - <a href="https://medium.com/codetodeploy/%EF%B8%8F-dynamic-routes-vs-catch-all-routes-in-next-js-whats-the-difference-13edeebd4453?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>“A slow website is often just… unoptimized images.” 😅
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-Why I Ditched Sanity CMS for MDX (And Never Looked Back) - <a href="https://medium.com/@akshaygupta.live/why-i-ditched-sanity-cms-for-mdx-and-never-looked-back-78b3174f6e56?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshay Gupta`**

-<blockquote>“Simplicity is the ultimate sophistication.” — Leonardo da Vinci
+<blockquote>“If routing feels confusing, it’s not you — it’s just poorly explained.” 😄
+ Let’s fix that today.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>